Skip to main content

 Conclusion

-• How to create a new extension
+• How to create an extension project structure

-• How to create a RESTful API
+• How to implement RESTful API endpoints

-• How to enable the extension
+• How to configure and enable your extension

 npm publish --access public